 Open source tools give journalism organizations and journalists on a limited budget the ability to get the information that they need.

 The power to learn, the freedom to change, and the push for innovation.
 What is there not to love about open source software?
 The world of open source consists of a passionate community of individuals hacking away in their dens, all with the same vision for the future of programming: openness and...
 Read more

 Open source games roundup Week of July 20 - July 26, 2014 It's good to be back!
 I had a blast at the beach last week and avoided looking at screens pretty much the whole time.
 Aside from some Cards Against Humanity and some Jungle Speed, the only games I played were rum- and beach-related.
 In this...
 Read more

 Open source news for your reading pleasure.
-April 5-11, 2014, 2014 In this week's edition of our open source news roundup, we take a look at Docker acquiring Orchard, SAP who will support Cloud Foundry and OpenStack, the UK government who made ODF its official document standard, and more!
+July 19 - 25, 2014 In this week's edition of our open source news roundup, we take a look at Docker acquiring Orchard, SAP who will support Cloud Foundry and OpenStack, the UK government who made ODF its official document standard, and more!

 We're back with keynote coverage on Day 3 of OSCON 2014!
 This comes to you (live stream) from Portland at the Oregon Convention Center.

 Recently I had the opportunity to watch a soccer game (football to the majority of the world).
 This game was one of the most amazing displays of team effort I’ve ever had the privilege of watching.
 (Here’s an obligatory link if you don’t know to which game I refer).
 Almost every score was...
 Read more